 Salsa Quemada (Roasted Tomato and Tomatillo Salsa)

-Turn on the fan over the stove.
+- Turn on the fan over the stove.
 Line a large cast-iron skillet with a piece of aluminum foil and set over high heat.
-Place the tomatillos, tomatoes, garlic, and chiles directly on the foil and roast without moving too often until the garlic is just softened, the chile has streaks of char and is softened, the tomatoes have a good char on all sides, and the tomatillos are soft and starting to bubble (It took me about 20 to 25 minutes total).
+Place the tomatillos, tomatoes, garlic, and chiles directly on the foil and roast without moving too often until the garlic is just softened, the chile has streaks of char and is softened, the tomatoes have a good char on all sides, and the tomatillos are soft and starting to bubble (it should take about 20 to 25 minutes total).
 As each is cooked, remove from the pan and set aside to cool.
 The garlic will be done first, and the tomatoes will take the longest.

 *Disclaimer* I received no compensation to write this review other than a free copy of the book.
 My opinions are always my own.